What is hepatitis D?

 How do doctors treat the complications of hepatitis D?

 If chronic hepatitis D leads to cirrhosis, you should see a doctor who specializes in liver diseases.
 Doctors can treat health problems related to cirrhosis with medicines, surgery, and other medical procedures.
 If you have cirrhosis, you have a greater chance of developing liver cancer.
-Your doctor may order an ultrasound or other type of imaging test to check for liver cancer every 6 months.
+Your doctor may order an ultrasound or other type of imaging test to check for liver cancer.

 If acute hepatitis D leads to acute liver failure, or if chronic hepatitis D leads to liver failure or liver cancer, you may need a liver transplant.